Dogtrot house

 The dogtrot, also known as a breezeway house, dog-run, or possum-trot, is a style of house that was common throughout the Southeastern United States during the 19th and early 20th centuries.
 Some theories place its origins in the southern Appalachian Mountains.
 Some scholars believe the style developed in the post-Revolution frontiers of Kentucky and Tennessee.
 Others note its presence in the South Carolina Lowcountry from an early period.
 The main style point was a large breezeway (instead of a hallway) through the center of the house to cool occupants in the hot southern climate.

-Architects continue to build dogtrot houses using modern materials, but maintaining the original design.
+Architects continue to design variants of dogtrot houses using modern materials.

 Design

 A dogtrot house historically consisted of two log cabins connected by a breezeway or "dogtrot", all under a common roof.
 Typically, one cabin was used for cooking and dining, while the other was used as a private living space, such as a bedroom.
 The primary characteristics of a dogtrot house are that it is typically one story (although 1 1/2-story and rarer two-story examples survive), and has at least two rooms, typically 18-20 ft wide that each flank an open-ended central hall.
 Additional rooms usually take the form of a semidetached ell or shed flanking the hall, most commonly at the rear.
 Enclosed shed rooms are also sometimes found at the front, although a shed-roof front porch is the most common form.

 The breezeway through the center of the house is a unique feature, with rooms of the house opening into the breezeway.
 The breezeway provided a cooler covered area for sitting.
-The combination of the breezeway and open windows in the rooms of the house created air currents which pulled cooler outside air into the living quarters efficiently in the pre–air-conditioning era.
+The combination of the breezeway and open windows in the rooms of the house allowed outside air to enter the living quarters in the pre–air-conditioning era.

 Secondary characteristics of the dogtrot house include placement of the chimneys, staircases, and porches.
 Chimneys were almost always located at each gable end of the house, with each serving one of the two main rooms.
 If the house was 1½ or the rarer two stories, the necessary staircase was usually at least partially enclosed or boxed in.
 The stairway was most commonly placed in one or both of the main rooms, although it was sometimes placed in the open hallway.
 Although some houses had only the open central hall and flanking rooms, most dogtrots had full-width porches to the front and/or rear.